manjotgit2/devops-automation-toolkit/README.md

 What is the staging area in Git?
 The staging area in Git (also called the index) is an intermediate area where you prepare changes before committing them to the repository.

+Developers generally avoid working directly on the main branch because it’s meant to stay stable, production-ready, and deployable at all times.